 Local Man Charged for Allegedly Urinating on Floor of Local Bar in Clarion Borough

 CLARION BOROUGH, Pa.
-(EYT) – A local man was criminally charged for reportedly urinating on the floor at a local bar in Clarion Borough.
+(EYT) – A local man was criminally charged for reportedly urinating on the floor of a local bar in Clarion Borough.

 Court documents indicate the Clarion Borough Police Department filed criminal charges against 25-year-old Dugan Riley Gallagher, of Rimersburg, on Wednesday, March 22, in Magisterial District Judge Duane L. Quinn’s office.